scenecs/myself/README.md

 This is small work sample with emberJS.
 This project based on [ember-app-kit](https://github.com/stefanpenner/ember-app-kit).

+This page follows responsive web design techniques and reacts on different screen sizes.

 #### Next follows a short list of some interesting files: